openbermuda/80days/posts/pycaribbean.rst

 training to build communities.

 Django ladies have now run training across the globe.
-Their tutorials have been read bay millions.
+Their tutorials have been read by hundreds of thousands.

 Ola recognised the challenges for women trying to enter a tech world dominated by men and provided tips and guides to help them succeed.